maracman/SudoLang/README.md

 Instructions:
 The initial settings prompt contains hove over explinations for various settings, contact the developer if you need more clarification.

-Outputs
+Outputs:

-(Data points for each object clicked saved to 'clicktimes' file presented chronologically):
+Data points for each object clicked saved to clicktimes (.csv) file

-click_time - Time between the presentation of the target object and the user's selection click animal_type -  The label of the target object score_for_type - The sum of correctly answered word_complexity - score (from 1 to 6) given to the target label isRepeat - a boolian value, was the same target used in the previous round isTarget_img - A booleam value, was the target displayed as an image in adition to the label x_position - the x coordinate for where the clicked object was on the screen player_energy - the user's energy (out of 100) at the time the object was clicked
+click_time - Time between the presentation of the target object and the user's selection click. animal_type -  The label of the target object. score_for_type - The concurrent sum of correctly answered targets of the same type. word_complexity - score (from 1 to 6) given to the target label. isRepeat - a boolian value, was the same target used in the previous round. isTarget_img - A booleam value, was the target displayed as an image in adition to the label. x_position - the x coordinate for where the clicked object was on the screen. player_energy - the user's energy (out of 100) at the time the object was clicked.